![]() |

 George Stevens appears to have been the most deeply marked of the directors they cover.
 This project benefits from his unit’s making shots of him wearing his steel helmet in war-ravaged Europe, and the family archive which retained the material.
 Stevens later commented that he would not have made 1939’s Gunga Din, with its scenes of combat as a schoolboy adventure, a year later when the reality was becoming evident.
 His escapist comedies and musicals from the nineteen thirties seemed trivial after filming the Dachau Camp.
 Stevens’ coverage there was used as evidence at the Nuremberg trials.
 I’d never seen some of this before.
 It is profoundly disturbing.

-Post-war, Stevens abandoned a comedy project (On Our Merry Way?) in a search search for significance.
+Post-war, Stevens abandoned a comedy project (On Our Merry Way?) in a search for significance.
 We get this effectively elaborated in his son’s remarkable 1984 documentary A Film Maker’s Journey, which sets a standard against which all films of this kind must be measured.

 Capra in particular was incensed to find that, while he had been involved in the war effort, he’d gone from America’s most revered film maker to “Frank Who?”
 They claim that the grimness in It’s a Wonderful Life is a result.
 This ignores the shift in tone already evident in his thirties films, particularly Meet John Doe.
 The filmmakers are shaky on film history, unwilling to call out the fatuity of Wyler’s Mrs. Miniver or Wuthering Heights while omitting his substantial 1932 Bill of Divorcement, Dead End or The Heiress.